godotengine/godot-docs/tutorials/scripting/gdnative/gdnative_cpp_example.rst

 Note that these repositories now have different branches for different versions of Godot.
-GDNative modules written for an earlier version of Godot will work in newer versions (with the exception of one breaking change in ARVR interfaces between 3.0 and 3.1) but not vice versa so make sure you download the correct branch.
-Also note that the version of Godot you use to generate the ``api.json`` with becomes your minimum version.
+GDNative modules written for an earlier version of Godot will work in newer versions (with the exception of one breaking change in ARVR interfaces between 3.0 and 3.1) but not vice versa, so make sure you download the correct branch.
+Also, note that the version of Godot you use to generate the ``api.json`` with becomes your minimum version.

 If you are versioning your project using Git, it is a good idea to add them as